 You will see a great view of Shanghai and the Huangpu River.
 This floor is also great for exhibitions and you can enjoy the cafe bar and souvenir store.

 The 97th floor (439 meters – 1,440 feet)

 This floor provides a great view of photography.
-Also, there is an open skylighted ceiling, which is opened in good weather situation.
+Also, there is an open skylighted ceiling, which is open in good weather situations.